jibmo22/data-analytics-portfolio/README.md

 ### SQL projects
-#### Functions used in the projects: aggregations, subqueries, CTEs, CASE WHEN statements & pattern matchings, Windows
+#### Methods used in the projects: aggregations, subqueries, CTEs, CASE WHEN statements & pattern matchings, Window functions

 | Project        | Description of the project           | Dataset  |
 | ------------- |:-------------:| -----:|